interledger/rfcs/0035-spsp-invoices/0035-spsp-invoices.md

 ### Creating an Invoice SPSP Endpoint

 Prior to the Invoice Payment, the Payee has to create the Invoice SPSP Endpoint on the SPSP Server, which is represented by a [Payment Pointer](../0026-payment-pointers/0026-payment-pointers.md).
-This Payment Pointer MUST contain an ID representing the Invoice.
+This Payment Pointer MUST be unique to the Invoice.
 The Payee's SPSP Server SHOULD store the Invoice details, which are defined in the `invoice`-object within the [Response Body](#Response-Body), within the Invoice SPSP Endpoint in order to account for balance changes.

 ### Conducting an Invoice Payment